Ensiss/pokebot/README.md

 `liblua5.1-0-dev` is needed for the scripting interface of the pokebot.

-##Pokemon Fire Red GBA ROM
+##Pokemon Fire Red GBA ROM (U) (V1.0)

 You can find it easily on the internet.
+Remember to get the V1.0 and **not** V1.1 as using this version causes the program to crash.

+The md5sum of the right file is `e26ee0d44e809351c8ce2d73c7400cdd`

 # Contribute